LegendsUnchained/vpx-standalone-alp4k/external/vpx-big_trouble/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-big_trouble.elf
 - Download the table and directb2s versions listed above and copy them into this folder
-- Remember, "It's All In The Reflexes!"
+- Remember, "It's All In The Reflexes!" ---Jack Burton